-Located in the Southernmost tip of India, also called as Trivandrum, Thiruvananthapuram is the capital of Kerala.
+Located in the Southernmost tip of India, Thiruvananthapuram (Trivandrum) is the capital of Kerala.
 It is also its largest city.

 It is built on hills by the sea shore and sandwiched between the Western Ghats and the Arabian Sea.
 Being a capital and administrative city, it remains to be one of the hottest political centers in Kerala.

 Thiruvananthapuram Travel Guide

 Since it is the state capital, the lingua franca here is Malayalam.
 However, most locals can understand and speak English and Hindi.
 Apart from being the political nerve centre of Kerala, it is also a major academic hub

 Thiruvananthapuram is one of the oldest cities in India, with periodic references in many Greek and Roman literature.
 Thiruvananthapuram is the first city along the path of the south-west monsoon and gets its first showers in early June making it a rainy city.

 This museum displays rare archaeological and historical artifacts including bronze idols, ceramics, an impressive carved wooden cart, Buddhist statues from various parts of the country, ivory carvings, chests, Balinese shadow puppets, various old coins, etc

 Close to the Napier Museum, the Kanakakunnu Palace was built under the rule of Travancore King.
 Today, the palace is host to a plethora of cultural programs that are held on its premises.